rive-app/rive-wasm/CONTRIBUTING.md

   - Defines types for the low-level API classes and functions
   - These are exported in the high-level API packages, as well as low-level ones too

-There's some utils defined in the `src` folder as well.
+There are some utils defined in the `src` folder as well.
 When working on the main JS runtime, you'll probably be working in the `rive.ts` file.
 When you make changes, you can create a new build by simply running the following command inside the `js/` folder:

 ```sh
 # Webpack creates the build